Banner: 100 years of science

 Field trials, modelling and on-farm testing has helped reshape farming practices to safeguard water quality.

-At this pivotal moment, scientists stepped in to help reshape farming practices for a more sustainable future, without compromising productivity.
-Their work centred on developing practical, science‑based solutions that could be readily adopted by farmers.
+At this pivotal moment, scientists stepped in to find practical ways forward, without compromising productivity.
+Their work centred on developing practical, science‑based solutions that could easily use in their day-to-day operations.

 By working closely with farmers and advisors to translate research into trusted, practical guidance, scientists helped embed these practices into routine farm management.